Ritabrata-Chakraborty/Portfolio/content/publication/clddgan-synthetic-data-2025/index.md

 ---
-title: "Classifier Latent Denoising Diffusion GAN for Synthetic CWT Data Generation in Rotating Machinery Fault Diagnosis"
+title: "CLDDGAN for CWT Generation and Fault Classification Using LiteFormer2D"
 authors:
 - admin
 - T. Mian